Computer Science (CS)

-Computer scientists and computer engineers design and implement efficient software and hardware solutions to computer-solvable problems.
+Computer scientists design and implement efficient software solutions to computer-solvable problems.
 They are involved in the development of areas such as high-speed networks, multimedia and creative technologies, systems design, virtual reality, data science, artificial intelligence, machine learning, and robotics.

 The Student Perspective